modernjuliaworkflows/modernjuliaworkflows.github.io/sharing/index.md

 ```>pkgtemplates
 using PkgTemplates
 dir = Utils.path(:site)  # replace with the folder of your choice
-t = Template(dir=dir, user="myusername", interactive=false);
+t = Template(dir=dir, user="myuser", interactive=false);
 t("MyAwesomePackage")
 ```

-Then, you simply need to push this new folder to the remote repository <https://github.com/myusername/MyAwesomePackage.jl>, and you're ready to go.
+Then, you simply need to push this new folder to the remote repository <https://github.com/myuser/MyAwesomePackage.jl>, and you're ready to go.
 The rest of this post will explain to you what each part of this folder does, and how to bend them to your will.

 To work on the package further, we develop it into the current environment and import it: